Sharing Skills: Claude Marketplace to VS Code Workspaces

 | React | React component patterns | `skills/react/index.md` |

-Notice the paths are relative to the org-skills repository (skills/...), not absolute paths.
+Notice paths are relative to org-skills (skills/...), not absolute.

 Bootstrapping New Projects